-The image above shows a graph of the electropherograms.
+The previous image shows a graph of the electropherograms.
 By default, there is a separate plot for each channel.
 The toolbar at the top of each plot as well as the pull down menu labeled “Graph” provides many options which are described in detail in the “Osiris Plot Files” section of this guide.

-There is also a drag function to enlarge the scale of the graph:

-THIS PICTURE MUST GO!!!!
+Recently viewed files can be accessed through a dialogue window by selecting “Recent Files…” from the “File” pull down menu.
+An example is shown below